nasa/cumulus-dashboard/README.md

 ## Building or running locally

-The dashboard uses node v8.11.
-To build/run the dashboard on your local machine using node v8.11, install [nvm](https://github.com/creationix/nvm) and run `nvm use`.
+The dashboard uses node v10.16.3.
+To build/run the dashboard on your local machine, install [nvm](https://github.com/creationix/nvm) and run `nvm install v10.16.3`.

-We use npm for local package management.
+We use npm for local package management, to install the requirements:
 ```bash
   $ nvm use
   $ npm install